aidanr67/Home_Brew_Hop_Timer/README.md

 Particular strengths: You can create as many timers as you want (Handy for IPAs, or maybe even partial mash with steeping grains).
 Timers can be added after the main timer has been started so adjustments can be made mid boil.

 ToDo: Allow timer configurations to be saved.
+Integrate with BrewTarget.